This Christmas I received something I have coveted for the past (almost) decade: an at-home espresso machine.

 In a short documentary filmed by Rabbi Summit in Uganda, Keki explains his driving philosophy: “Whatever you have, use it for peace.
 If you have music, use music,” he says.
 “We have coffee,” he explains.
 And coffee may just be the perfect crop for peace.
 He holds a ripe coffee cherry in his hand, peeling the skin to expose two beans inside.
 “We should copy the example of coffee to bring peace” Keki says.
 “You see this one?” he asks.
 “Two beans in each coffee.
 Which means it is friendly, it doesn’t want to live alone.”

 Rabbi Summit traveled to Uganda three separate times, recording 400 farmers.
 “Recording in East Africa is its’ own special challenge,” Summit told me.
 Originally they set up recording sessions right in the middle of the vibrant, chaotic goings-on of the village, which, though beautiful and authentic, proved to be “very distracting” while recording.
-“We [along with recording engineer John Servies] were out in the bush,” recording in rural landscapes, as well as finding acoustic solace in synagogues, mosques, and churches.
+“We [along with recording engineer John Servies] were out in the bush,” Rabbi Summit recalls, recording in rural landscapes, as well as finding acoustic solace in synagogues, mosques, and churches.
 The music itself is a layering of women’s choral voices, African guitar music, and indigenous instruments — including the tube fiddle, shaker, and wooden xylophone — and even a Casio keyboard.

 The songs are performed at community events, in an effort to attract others to join the cooperative.
 Sung in various languages — including English, Swahili, Arabic, and Hebrew — the impact is far reaching.
 These songs are used as engaging ways to transmit information.
-Many are educational or instructional, such as “In Uganda, everyone grows coffee,” and “Construct a processing factory;” others celebrate peace, like “Let all religions come together.”
+Many are educational or instructional, such as “In Uganda, everyone grows coffee,” and “Construct a processing factory;” others celebrate peace, such as “Let all religions come together.”

 An integral part of the success of Peace Kowomera is Fair Trade.
 “It’s not just about paying people more,” Summit explained.
-It helps fund important practices like providing credit for famers to expand their coffee farms, preventing harmful child labor, and protecting the environment.
+It helps fund important practices, including providing credit for famers to expand their coffee farms, preventing harmful child labor, and protecting the environment.
 The benefits of Fair Trade are less obvious when the volatile coffee market is high, Summit told me.
 “Coffee prices dip precipitously,” he explains.
 During these market lows is when large companies, taking advantage of desperate circumstances, offer attractively higher prices to farmers.
 This short-sighted relief does not maintain stability; if during the the following year, the market jumps again, the farmer will sustain large cuts to prices.
 Fair Trade provides a stable income, helping farmers weather the highs and lows of the market.
 Most importantly, “For many farmers, the Fair Trade price is literally the difference between abject poverty and being able to afford malaria medication, basic health care, and school fees for their children,” Summit writes in the liner notes of the album.

 The results of Keki’s efforts are nothing short of astounding.
 In the liner notes of “Delicious Peace,” Rabbi Summit tells the story of two farmers of Peace Kawomera –Patrick, a Christian, and Mohamud, a Muslim — sitting down to lunch.
 They told Rabbi Summit about their childhood, under the dictatorship of Idi Amin, when they were not permitted to socialize with people of other faiths.
 “When I asked if it was usual for a Christian and Muslim to eat together, they both laughed and said that even four years ago, before they joined the cooperative, it would have been inconceivable to them,” Rabbi Summit writes; he notes that outside of the cooperative, tensions and divisions are still present, an acknowledgement that interfaith cooperation remains an issue in Uganda.